VolkanSah/VolkanSah/README.md

 - I update my hole gits and than make it public again.
 - Come back later if you cant find needed yet,
 - the privat repos will not longer stay privat in future
-### Disclaimer
-"Just like Batman, I may not possess any superpowers, but I'm determined to make the world a better place.
-Even though I know I can't change everything, I keep pushing forward for the greater good.
-And who knows, perhaps one day I'll even outsmart the ever-annoying Superman!"